Cubs - Mets Prediction, Odds, Pick, How To Watch

 Why The Mets Could Cover The Spread

-The Met's offense has completely cratered.
-They have scored just 14 runs in their last six games while giving up 39.
-On the year, the Mets are 21st in the majors in runs scored, while sitting 24th in batting average, 19th in on-base percentage, and 22nd in slugging.
+For the most part, outside of their 11-run outburst, the Met's offense has fallen apart.
+On the year, the Mets are 20th in the majors in runs scored, while sitting 24th in batting average, 18th in on-base percentage, and 21st in slugging.
 Pete Alonso, who led the team in home runs and RBIs is one of the few bats producing in the last week.
-He is hitting .250 over the last week, with two doubles and a home run.
-That has given him just two RBIs.
-While getting on base at a .280 clip, the only run he has scored in the last week was on his home run, which underscores the offensive issues the Mets have had.
+In the last week, he is hitting .296 with a .345 OBP.
+He has three home runs and eight RBIs while also hitting two doubles.
+Alonso has also scored three times in the last week.

-Meanwhile, Jeff McNeil also has three RBIs in the last week.
-He has done this while hitting .250 with an on-base percentage of .308.
-McNeil has a home run and three runs scored in the last week as well.
-The hottest bat in the offense is Francisco Lindor.
-He has a home run and four RBIs in the last week.
-While hitting .333, he has two doubles as well, plus a stolen base and three runs scored.
+Meanwhile, Francisco Lindor is hitting well.
+Lindo is hitting .385 over the last week with a .429 on-base percentage.
+Lindor has a solid base and two doubles which have helped him score five times in the last week.
+He also has a home run and four RBIs in the last week.
+Danny Mendick also has four home runs in the last week and it hitting well.
+He is hitting .333 over the last week, with a home run and two runs scored.
+Rounding out the guys hitting well is Jeff McNeill.
+He is hitting .280 over the last week but also has a .379 on-base percentage.
+He also has three RBIs and four runs scored in the last week.

-On the hill, tonight for the Mets will be Kodai Senga.
-Sengas is 7-6 on the year with a 3.25 ERA.
-Senga was great in July.
-In four starts he went 23.1 innings, giving up six runs with just five earned.
-That was good for a 1.93 ERA, but still, it was just a 1-0 record for Senga.
-In his only start this month, he gave up three runs in 5.2 innings of work.
-Still, he took the loss as the Mets were shut out by the Royals.
+On the hill, tonight for the Mets will be David Peterson.
+Peterson is 3-7 on the year with a 5.65 ERA.
+He is a much better pitcher at home though.
+This year at home he is 2-2 with a 2.67 ERA.
+He was placed in the bullpen after some rough starts at the beginning of the year, but just made his first start in a month on August fourth.
+In that game, he went three innings without giving up a run, but the Orioles would score ten on relievers and the Mets would lose.

 Final Cubs-Mets Prediction & Pick